What is a Delta Heat Output?

 Modern boilers and Heat Pumps run at lower temperatures by design, which means they are cheaper to run and have less impact on the environment, but you will require slightly bigger radiators to produce the heat required for your room.

-We currently provide 3 delta ratings (Δ30/Δ40/Δ50) for all of our central heating/gas and dual fuel radiators.
-The delta rating you need to look at when purchasing our radiators depends on the type and age of boiler you have.
+The delta rating you need to look at when purchasing our radiators depends on the type heating system you have:

 How do I compare Heat Outputs with different suppliers?